Kinds of types in Scala

 Similarly, in category theory, each arrow (function abstracted away from its body) goes from one object to one object (function domains/codomains abstracted away from specific values).

-In such situation, we would have to implement somehow functions returning no (meaningful) value as well as functions taking no parameters (nullary).
+In such a situation, we would have to implement somehow functions returning no (meaningful) value as well as functions taking no parameters (nullary).
 Category theory names such irrelevant garbage input an initial object or void.
-It assumes that for every object there is you can create an arrow from void to the object (for every type there is a nullary function returning a value of this type).
-Since you never have the need to actually pass any value of void type (it won’t be used anyway), the set might be pretty much empty, and an actual implementation can work around it (category theory don’t care about the values, remember?).
+It assumes that for every object you can create an arrow from void to the object (for every type there is a nullary function returning a value of this type).
+Since you never have the need to actually pass any value of void type (it won’t be used anyway), the set might be pretty much empty, and an actual implementation can work around it (category theory doesn’t care about the values, remember?).
 Thus the name void.

 Type constructors and parametric types